converged-computing/performance-study/experiments/azure/aks/cpu/README.md

 ```

 Note that if you shell in now and install `ibverbs-utils` and do `ibv_devices` it will be empty.
+If you are doing this in the cloud shell, you'll next want to copy the entirety of the `~/.kube/config` to your local machine to access the cluster.
 Let's try to install infiniband next, and we will use a container that is also built with ubuntu 22.04 drivers.

 I was originally looking at [https://github.com/Mellanox/ib-kubernetes](https://github.com/Mellanox/ib-kubernetes).
 You can just do but then I switched to [https://github.com/Azure/aks-rdma-infiniband](https://github.com/Azure/aks-rdma-infiniband) and then put together a customized variant [here](https://github.com/converged-computing/aks-infiniband-install).
 Instructions are provided there and briefly here.